The Freedom of Information (FOI) Act

 FOI and data protection

 Exemptions may apply to FOI requests that involve revealing third party personal data.
-Under the General Data Protection Regulation (GDPR):
+Under the UK General Data Protection Regulation (UK GDPR):

 - if someone's FOI request relates to another person's personal data, the public body will need to consider the fairness, lawfulness and necessity of disclosing such information